Batch Print Envelopes

 The address used in the examples is fictitious!

 The macro starts by disabling auto macros contained in any document opened by the macro.
 The envelope template for example contains auto macros not required by this function.
 It then allows the user to select the folder containing the documents to be processed.
 All open documents are closed (with the option to save unsaved documents).
-It then opens an envelope based on the envelope template as noted above, locates the Address bookmark it contains and inserts a DocVariable field at that location which will be used to display the addresses from the letters.

 The macro grabs the addressee information from each letter in turn.